VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek5/step4.md

 ## Create an object
 Creating an object is simplier than you think.
-All this does is make you classes useful - now you'll finally see some results from the terminal!
+All this does is make your classes useful - now you'll finally see some results from the terminal!

 <br>